rebelsky/sams-assorted-musings-reflections/preparing-for-hci-2020-04-18.md

 ---

+**_Postscript_**: Some time in the near future, I will likely write a very different musing with the same title.
+Why?
+Because *I* have to prepare to teach our HCI course in the spring.
+I hope that Janet will be able to share some of her old materials!

+---

 [1] I did not mention that the Technology Studies concentration has been replaced by a concentration Science, Medicine, and Society [2] and another one entitled "Digital Studies" that, from my perspective, looks a lot like